digitalfabrik/integreat-app/docs/conventions.md

 | _rntc_   | Standard Component test with react native testing-library |
 | _scnv_   | styled view native component                              |

-## Commit Messages and Pull Request
+## Commit Messages and Pull Request Names

-See [this guide](https://github.com/erlang/otp/wiki/Writing-good-commit-messages) for a general reference on how to write good commit messages.
 Commit messages should have the following schema:
-**`<Issue key>: Your commit message`**, e.g. `1234: Add commit message documentation`
+`<issue number>: Your commit message`, e.g. `1234: Add commit message documentation`

-The same applies for PR names.
+Commit messages and PR names should be short but concise and explain what was done.
+Always use present tense (`Add` instead of `Added`).

+See [this guide](https://github.com/erlang/otp/wiki/Writing-good-commit-messages) for a general reference on how to write good commit messages and pull request names.

+## Branch Names

+Branch names should use lower-kebab-case and be prefixed with the issue number:
+`<issue number>-branch-name`, e.g. `1234-commit-message-documentation`

+_Note: Branch names (and PR names) do NOT have to match the issue title.
+Instead, try to be short and concise to focus on the actual work done._

 ## Reviews